BettinaSDe/FOODTRUCKS/README.md

 1. The local server I was running is: `http://localhost:5050` with python.
+The project webpage is: https://bettinasde.github.io/Foodtrucks/ The photos are all taken by me and I tried my very best not to photograph any person specifically, since this is not my intention.
-The project webpage is: https://bettinasde.github.io/Foodtrucks/ This project is published under a MIT licence.
+This project is published under a MIT licence.